shubhampachori12110095/WatchOUT/README.md

 [Deep Fashion Dataset](http://mmlab.ie.cuhk.edu.hk/projects/DeepFashion.html), especially "[Category and Attribute Prediction Benchmark](http://mmlab.ie.cuhk.edu.hk/projects/DeepFashion/AttributePrediction.html)", was used for training and retrieval.
 It requires to follow download-instructions from *Deep Fashion* Dataset to use the dataset.

-As mentioned above, it uses not only the raw image from the dataset, but also the cropped images focusing on the target clothes.
+As mentioned above, this project uses not only the raw image from the dataset, but also the cropped images focusing on the target clothes from faster R-CNN.

 ## Code Usage